-The Group's proforma Earnings before Interest and Taxes (EBIT) has been assessed as the most suitable measure of financial performance for the STI.
+The Group's Earnings before Interest and Taxes (EBIT) has been assessed as the most suitable measure of financial performance for the STI, as EBIT aligns the Groups operating profit performance to the incentive attainable.

-The following table outlines the key features of the STI Plan for the financial year ended 30 June 2020:
+The following table outlines the key features of the STI Plan for the financial year ended 30 June 2021:

-Participants All KMP executives and senior management Performance period Financial year ending 30 Ju Financial year ending 30 June 2020 Opportunity Disclosed executives On target CEO 25% of base salary CFO 25% of base salary Performance target Performance was measure described above and ratific ed against a proforma reported EBIT as ed by the Board.
-Performance results · the proforma reported EBIT result for the ying the Group STI performance target.
-Payment method 100% of STI earned will be tranches, over one year.
-100% of STI earned will be payable by way of cash in two equal tranches, over one year. mstances, if the employee ceases up, any tranches earned that have not yet l.
+Participants All KMP executives Performance period Financial year ending 30 June 2021 Performance target Performance was measured against a target EBIT, being the Groups operational budgeted EBIT, approve ed and ratified by the Board.
+Opportunity 1 Target EBIT Achieved % of Base Salary <90% 0% 90% 12.5% 100% 25% 110% 37.5% 120% 50% Performance results The Group did achieve the reported EBIT result for the financial period, satisfying the Group STI performance ce target.
+Payment method 100% of STI earned will be payable by way of cash in two equal tranches, over one year.
+Other than in certain circumstances, if the employee ceases employment with the Group, any tr anches earned that have not yet been paid will be forfeited.